You are here: American University Centers Latin American and Latino Studies Partners & Funders

 Ford Foundation

-CLALS was awarded a series of grants by the Ford Foundation to fund an ambitious program of research and dissemination devoted to assessing the role of Central American elites.
+The Ford Foundation has provided renewed support for the Center's research on the legacies and lessons of hybrid anti-impunity missions in Central America.
 The Foundation has also awarded funds to CLALS to supply pro bono lawyers and other advocates with the accurate, up-to-date evidence needed to effectively represent unaccompanied minors from Central America as they navigate the U.S. immigration system.
-Previous support from Ford includes a project on participatory democracy in Latin America, which was carried out through a grant to the University of British Columbia's Andean Democracy Research Network.
+Previous work supported by Ford includes a research program assessing the role of Central American elites and a project on participatory democracy in Latin America, which was carried out through a grant to the University of British Columbia's Andean Democracy Research Network.

 Henry Luce Foundation